C&O's George Washington

 9:30 AM

-The stateliness of the train, along with its spectacular scenery through western Virginia and the Blue Ridge, West Virginia and the New River George, and portions of Kentucky through the western Appalachians soon transformed the George Washington into the C&O’s flagship train.
+The stateliness of the original George Washington, along with its spectacular scenery through western Virginia's Blue Ridge, West Virginia's New River George, and portions of Kentucky soon transformed the train's into C&O’s flagship.

 Consist (1952)

-Listed as trains #1 (westbound) and #2 (eastbound) on the C&O's official timetable the train could reach New York City, via the Pennsylvania Railroad and available Pullman/sleeper service, or St. Louis, via the Baltimore & Ohio.
+Listed as trains #1 (westbound) and #2 (eastbound) the train could reach New York City, via the Pennsylvania Railroad and available Pullman/sleeper service, or St. Louis, via the Baltimore & Ohio.

-In the early 1950s the train was updated with lightweight, streamlined equipment including matching EMD E-series diesels, adorned in a beautiful livery of blue, yellow, and gray.
+In the early 1950s it was updated with lightweight, streamlined equipment including matching EMD E-series diesels, adorned in a beautiful livery of blue, yellow, and gray.

 Chesapeake & Ohio's Newport News section of the "George Washington" departs westbound from Williamsburg, Virginia during a summer's morning in the early 1950's.
 Nearest the photographer is one of C&O's 10 roomette/6 double-bedroom Pullmans, the "City of Clifton Forge."
 Author's collection.